li-yang23/FedSGC/README.md

-# FedSGC: Federated Simple Graph Convolution for Node Classification
+# [Unofficial] FedSGC: Federated Simple Graph Convolution for Node Classification

 **Disclaimer:** This code is an incomplete and independent implementation of the methods described in the conference paper [FedSGC: Federated Simple Graph Convolution for Node Classification](https://federated-learning.org/fl-ijcai-2021/FTL-IJCAI21_paper_5.pdf) and is **NOT** the official version.
 Use at your own risk; the author assumes no responsibility for any discrepancies or damages resulting from its use.